RyanAbraham/Workshop-Plus/README.md

 ## What is this?

 This is a moodle plugin.
-It is a extension of the current moodle plugin of workshop.
+It is an extension of the current moodle plugin of workshop.
 This extension allows teachers to assess students via a peer evaluation process that gives students the ability to; mark each other, receive comments on their marking abilities from the teacher and receive feedback from their peers.

 ## Moodle